COVID-19 treatment planning in general practice

 - how to access and use a rapid antigen test (RAT) – easy read instructions (.pdf) are available

 - testing early – and when to have a PCR.
-For example: if a high-risk patient has COVID-19 symptoms but is returning negative RAT results, they should have an early PCR rather than wasting days waiting for a positive RAT.
+For example: if a high-risk patient has COVID-19 symptoms but is returning negative RAT results, they should contact their GP who may decide to refer them for an early PCR rather than wasting days waiting for a positive RAT.

 - contacting their GP early if they test positive.